[caf_filter id="165"]

 Blog

-Utilizing Technology to Decrease Bookkeeper Turnover in the Public Sector
+Utilizing Technology to Reduce Bookkeeper Turnover in the Public Sector

 In the U.S. today, employee turnover is rising while at the same time the number of applicants for vacant positions is falling.
 According to a 2021 study by NEOGOV, “about a quarter of all current public sector job postings are getting seven applications or fewer,” much less than the 25 applicants they need to land one hire, according to NEOGOV.

-None of this is news to public sector business departments, who have long struggled with high turnover rates for bookkeepers.
+None of this is news to public sector business departments, who have long struggled with high bookkeeper turnover rates.
 But with hiring prospects so bleak, shouldn’t agencies be considering ways to retain the staff they have?

 In a 2021 article by routefifty.com, it was reported that “public-sector organizations devote considerable resources to hiring, but they often overlook retention.”
 This despite the fact that the financial impact of training and replacing staff members can come with a high price tag for organizations.
 According to the same article, the costs associated with turnover can be as much as “150% of (an) employee’s annual salary.”